ingridscience

 The bones were white when I found them.
 Beetles, worms, bacteria and fungi ate as much as they could.

-Draw as a comic strip a part of the story of how the deer died and what happened to its body as it is recycled into other living things.
+Or make a longer comic strip of how the deer died and what happened to its body as it is recycled into other living things (see last photos).

 Quote from Understanding Comics by Scott McCloud: “Each panel shows a frozen moment in time.
 Between the panels, our mind fills in, to create the illusion of time and motion.”